izadoesdev/Protoqueue/docs/API.md

 ## Error Handling

-ProtoQueue implements several error handling strategies:
+Protoqueue implements several error handling strategies:

 1. **Task Failures**: If a task handler returns `{ success: false }`, the task will be retried according to the configured `maxRetries`.

 2. **Dead Letter Queue**: After exhausting all retries, tasks are moved to the dead letter queue (DLQ).

-3. **Connection Failures**: ProtoQueue will throw errors when it can't connect to NATS.
+3. **Connection Failures**: Protoqueue will throw errors when it can't connect to NATS.
 You should handle these in your application.

 Example error handling: